negarkk/DarsenaConcert/index.md

 ![](render1.jpg?raw=true)

+### Project Technical Details
+You can get more details by the following page: [Darsena Consert Event](http://concert.darsena.dx.am)

-You can use the [editor on GitHub](https://github.com/negarkk/DarsenaConcert/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+You can use the [editor on GitHub](https://github.com/negarkk/DarsenaConcert/edit/master/index.md) to maintain and preview the content for your website in Markdown

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown